bernardpeh/WordPress-Plugin-Template/README.md

 # Introduction #

 WordPress Plugin Template is an object oriented boilerplate for creating a simple wordpress plugin quickly.
-Kickstart the creation of the plugin with a shell script.
+The whole idea is to kickstart the creation of the plugin with a shell script.
 Originally forked from (https://github.com/hlashbrooke/WordPress-Plugin-Template)

 ## Installation ##